Dentures & Partial Dentures in Buffalo, NY

 Dentures comprise replacement teeth that are attached to a metal tray, over which an acrylic designed to mirror the color of your gums is laid.
 Fixed and removable partial dentures may also include clasps or crowns that are designed to attach to the abutting teeth (the teeth on either side of a gap).
 An Immediate denture may be inserted into the mouth promptly after the removal of any lingering teeth, allowing for a quick resumption of daily activities, but because the gums can shift or shrink after tooth removal, a conventional denture that will better fit the mouth will have to be designed and inserted once the gums have healed.

 To receive dentures, a procedure that may last for one to two months, a dentist must first make an impression of the patient’s mouth.
 Sample dentures are placed in the mouth in order to determine the specifics—the shape and the color—of the final model.
 As soon as the conventional denture is designed and manufactured, it is adjusted as needed and ready for the patient to wear.

-There is not much pain involved in receiving dentures.
+There is not much pain involved.
 Soreness can ensue if teeth must be extracted before a patient can be fit for them.
-If your new dentures create sore spots in your mouth, your dentist will have to relieve the spot that is causing the pain.
+If your new teeth create sore spots in your mouth, your dentist will have to relieve the spot that is causing the pain.